Skip to main content

 Proposal types

-Field proposals
+Node proposals

-Changes to the knowledge graph taxonomy:
+Changes to knowledge graph nodes.
+All node types use pub.chive.graph.nodeProposal:

 TypeDescriptionThreshold